maanavshah/stock-market-india/README.md

 > API Calls will fail when made from browser due to 'OPTIONS' request sent by browsers before making an API call and Have few 'insecure' headers set which fails when changed from browser.

-> WGet all the indices of NSE(orkaround is to make the call either on your server or in your app.
+> We Get all the indices of NSE (work around to make the call either on your server or in your app).

 ### Contributing